sexta-feira, 30 de agosto de 2024

 Postais recebidos.
 Do P. Mário Martins, e seus ensinamentos espirituais risonhos e salutíferos.

-Irei assim salvar, do anonimato e quem sabe da fatal destruição das cartas e papéis - minhas e de muitos - que poderá ocorrer um dia, um postal do Padre Mário Martins, distinto religioso e medievalista, com vasta obra publicada em livros, opúsculos, e artigos, em especial na revista Brotéria, e que conheci nos anos 80 através da escritora portuense e grande amiga Dalila Pereira da Costa, que o estimava muito, e com quem eu convivia bastante, pois dava aulas de Raj Agni Yoga, no Porto, e tinha bastante tempo para dialogar com ela, tal como o prof. Sant'Anna Dionísio, o último elo vivo do magistério fulgurante de Leonardo Coimbra.
+Irei assim salvar, do anonimato e quem sabe da fatal destruição das cartas e papéis - minhas e de muitos - que poderá ocorrer um dia, um postal do Padre Mário Martins, distinto religioso e medievalista, com vasta obra publicada em livros, opúsculos, e artigos, em especial na revista Brotéria, e que conheci nos anos 80 através da escritora portuense e grande amiga Dalila Pereira da Costa, que o estimava muito, e com quem eu convivia bastante, pois dava aulas de Raja Agni Yoga, no Porto, e tinha bastante tempo para dialogar com ela, tal como o prof. Sant'Anna Dionísio, o último elo vivo do magistério fulgurante de Leonardo Coimbra.

-Visitei duas vezes o padre Mário Martins no centro da revista Brotéria, com sua biblioteca, e residência da Sociedade de Jesus, na Lapa, Lisboa.
-Encontrei-o também na Academia das Ciências, de que era membro, (como também da Academia Portuguesa de História), quando era seu Presidente o prof. José V. de Pina Martins, meu grande amigo.
-Já transcrevi no blogue outro postal dele, dirigido à Dalila e que ficara em meu poder e referi-o a propósito do livro dela em que ambos colaboramos com bibliografia e diálogos, Místicos portugueses do século XVI.
-Não está datado mas creio ser de Dezembro de 86.
+Não está datado este postal mas creio ser de Dezembro de 1986.
 Mário Martins era uma alma bem disposta, e as histórias divertidas ou irónicas que recolheu nos seus livros retratam algo disso.
 A cara era levemente sanguínea e sofria de asma.
-Era um excelente conhecedor da história religiosa, da mística, do ciclo do santo Graal, das peregrinações, do Caminho de Santiago e do culto mariano, que tanto ele como a Dalila eram devotos, enquanto que eu, que estivera na Índia em aprendizagens yogis, valorizava mais uma mística de realização espiritual e divina íntima e não sujeita a dogmas.
-Como ele dirigia a biblioteca da Sociedade, volta e meia fazia um desbaste e vendia alguns livros ao livreiro alfarrabista António Silva, que geria a livrariazinha S. António, na rua Garcia da Orta, também na Lapa, que os disponibilizava a preços acessíveis, entremeados com conversas valiosas sobre o esoterismo, que era uma das suas especialidades, e onde por vezes encontrava e dialogava cm o Alberto Castro Ferreira.
-Na sua generosidade, o P. Mário Martins deu-me um dia um 2º volume de uma valiosa obra sobre o misticismo, em francês, do padre Marchal que li e ainda conservo, certamente estará agora em diálogos, nas bibliotecas dos mundos espirituais, com a Dalila Pereira da Costa, ou mesmo com o António Silva.
+Licenciara-se em Filologia e História e especializara-se na Bélgica na época medieval e chegou a ensinar metodologia histórica na Faculdade de Filosofia de Braga. É dessa época a sua valiosa Introdução Histórica à Vidência do Tempo e da Morte, em dois volumes, 1969, Braga.
+Era um excelente conhecedor, com grande capacidade comparativa, da história religiosa medieval, da mística, do ciclo do santo Graal e arturiano, das peregrinações e do Caminho de Santiago (Peregrinações e Livros de Milagres na nossa Idade Média, 1957), do culto mariano, que tanto ele como a Dalila eram devotos, enquanto que eu, que estivera na Índia em aprendizagens yogis, valorizava mais uma mística de realização espiritual e divina íntima e não sujeita a dogmas.
+Como ele dirigia a biblioteca da Sociedade de Jesus na Lapa, volta e meia fazia um desbaste e vendia alguns livros ao livreiro alfarrabista António Silva, que geria a livrariazinha S. António, na rua Garcia da Orta, também na Lapa, que os disponibilizava a preços acessíveis, entremeados com conversas valiosas sobre o esoterismo, que era uma das suas especialidades, e onde por vezes encontrava e dialogava cm o Alberto Castro Ferreira.
+Na sua generosidade, o P. Mário Martins deu-me um dia um 2º volume de uma valiosa obra sobre o misticismo, em francês, do padre Marechal que li e ainda conservo, certamente estará agora em diálogos, nas bibliotecas dos mundos espirituais, com a Dalila Pereira da Costa, ou mesmo com o António Silva.
 Muita luz e amor divinos neles!

 «Saudações luminosas.